India: Monsoon rains lash Mumbai, disrupt travel – DW – 07/08/2024

 Due to climate change, experts warn that the monsoon storms have become more intense and deadly.

-At least 66 people have been killed since rains started in mid-May, according to an official tally.
+At least 66 people have been killed since rains started elsewhere in India in mid-May, according to an official tally.

 On Sunday, 10 people were killed in separate lightning strikes in the northern state of Bihar.
 Such strikes are a common part of monsoon storms.
-In 2022, almost 3,000 people were killed after being struck by lightning.
+In 2022, almost 3,000 people were killed after being struck by lightning, according to the Indian government.

 In the northeastern state of Assam, more than 2 million people were impacted by overflowing rivers.
 Six of the rare one-horned rhinos also drowned in their Kaziranga National Park home, authorities said on Sunday.